Lingyungou11/Lingyungou11.github.io/_pages/publications.md

 4. Zhang, C.+, **L. Gou**, S. Hu#, and N. Lu+.
 2023.
 [A thermodynamic formulation of water potential in soil](https://doi.org/10.1029/2022WR032369). ***Water Resources Research***, 58(9), 1-20.

 ## Under Review Papers
 5. **Gou, L.**, and C. Zhang+#.
 2023.
-"A closed-form solution for film flow in nanoscale pores with spatially varying viscosity". *Journal of hydrology*.
+A closed-form solution for film flow in nanoscale pores with spatially varying viscosity. *Journal of hydrology*.
 6. Zhang, Y., **L. Gou**#, C. Zhang+#, Z. Qiu, and R. Chen.
-2023."Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range". *Acta Geotechnica*.
+2023.
+Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range. *Acta Geotechnica*.
 7. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
 2023.
-"Role of substrate roughness in soil desiccation cracking". *Canadian Geotechnical Journal*.
+Role of substrate roughness in soil desiccation cracking. *Canadian Geotechnical Journal*.

 ## Working Papers
-8. "**Physical origins of enhanced water viscosity in clayey soils**", to be submitted to *Journal of Engineering Mechanics*.
+8. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
-9. "**Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**", to be submitted to *Applied Clay Science*.
+9. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Applied Clay Science*.